How massive neutrinos reshape the cosmic web: Results

 In Fig. \ref{fig:fraction} we plot the volume and mass fraction of each cosmic web component relative to the values for the DMO$+\nu$ simulation with $M_\nu = 0.06 \text{ eV}$.
 This allows us to isolate the effects of massive neutrinos and baryons on the global statistics of the cosmic web.

 First, we notice that adding baryons to the simulation has a small effect on the environments.
 We distinguish an increase in filaments by volume, a small decrease in sheets by mass, and a decrease in clusters by both volume and mass (although this cluster effect is within the error bars it is still a feature we pick up).
 Baryonic effects are known to lower the mass of clusters by processes such as AGN feedback \citep{Mummery_2017, Semboloni_2011, Semboloni_2013}, which could explain the decrease in clusters.
-The subsequent increase in filaments by volume could be due to a redistribution of matter from the cluster feedback, causing the filaments to expand.
+The subsequent increase in filaments by volume is a consequence of AGN feedback ejecting gas at high redshifts ($z \approx 2-4$), during the epoch of rapid black hole growth \citep{McCarthy_2011}, which slows the subsequent growth of structure in a manner qualitatively similar to the effect of massive neutrinos \citep{Mummery_2017}.
+We note that recent kSZ measurements suggest the fiducial FLAMINGO feedback model may underestimate the true degree of gas ejection \citep{McCarthy_2025}, which could further amplify this effect.

 Let us focus now on the effects of massive neutrinos.
 We see a decrease in clusters by both mass and volume, which we can link to neutrinos suppressing the collapse of structure and washing out power on small scales, which leads to an exponential suppression at the heavy end of the halo mass functions \citep{Brandbyge10}.
 This suppression also leads to an increase in filaments and sheets by volume, as the matter that would have collapsed into clusters instead lingers in less dense, more extended structures.
 As filaments and sheets expand to fill more space, the volume occupied by voids decreases, but the matter is washed out into such voids making them more massive in general: in other words, voids become shallower.
 All this shows how increasing neutrino mass alters the cosmic web by suppressing high-density structures and enhancing the volume of intermediate and diffuse environments, leading to a smoother matter distribution.